Deafness

 All Speech and Language Therapists (SLTs) are specialists in children’s language and communication development, the difficulties that arise and how to help.

-In Oxfordshire, we also have an outreach team of Specialist Speech and Language Therapists who have specific skills and experience working with deaf and hearing-impaired children.
+In Oxfordshire, we also have an outreach team of Specialist Speech and Language Therapists who have specific skills and experience working with deaf children.

 Locations